 In the main anchorage areas in the River the present and historical make-up is 50 percent commercial rental and support moorings and 50 percent private moorings of the total of approximately 180 moorings.

 In 1989 a small increase in capacity was made by the multi-boat institutions.
 Essex Yacht Club and Brewer’s Chandlery East added a total of 30 slips.
 In the 90‘s the Connecticut River Museum added 15 (?) slips for special event vessel displays (the facility does not have upland support to handle regular slip occupation).This has used up all or most of the practical space available for use as slips in the Essex Harbor area.
 It would be possible with the cooperation of the Coast Guard (already favorable) and the Town of Lyme to create a Designated Anchorage on the east side of the River to be served by launch from the Essex side.
 However, to do so would call for more parking facilities in Essex itself where there are not enough now.
+What is the 2018 update?

 Finally, there are numerous, though uncounted, residents and visitors who store their boats at home and trailer to the water (or carry on the roof) for each use.
 Many kinds of small craft are involved but the highest number are outboard launches 14 to 18 feet long.

 Essex has eleven designated public access points.
 Most of these are not in use.
 None is really adequate for one reason or another.
 Some have silted in.
 The workable set ups like the one at the foot of Main Street, lack parking facilities.

+UPDATE 2018:

+The Town of Essex has eleven public access points which are:

+Main Street

+Bushnell

+Novelty Lane

+Mack Lane

+Little Point

+XXX

-The HMC has increased access at most of these points, including a major improvement to the Main Street launch ramp and town dock.
-A floating dock was added to the Town Park to facilitate hand launching, Novelty Lane access received a new bulkhead and complete re-landscaping, Mack Lane bulkhead was updated and a new float, Bushnell access has gotten an observation platform, landscaping improvements and storage racks for small vessels.
+Town of Essex increased access at, the Main Street launch ramp and town dock adding afloating dock to the Town Park to facilitate hand launching, Novelty Lane access received a new bulkhead and complete re-landscaping, Mack Lane bulkhead was updated and a new float, Bushnell access added an observation platform, landscape improvements, and storage racks for small vessels.

 Winter storage is another problem, not quite as acute, as yet but heading for that status.
 Of course it is possible to store boats of trailerable dimensions in garages and backyards.
 Many are so stored.